Grilled Corn with Sweet Chili Sauce (also known as Bang Bang Corn) adds a spicy kick to traditional corn on the cob!

 - Heat a grill to medium heat (about 350°F)

-- Clean corn by removing husks and interior silk
+- Clean the corn by removing the husks and the interior silk

-- In a large baking dish (or resealable bag) add corn and the chili marinade and coat generously
+- In a large baking dish (or resealable bag) add the cleaned corn and the chili marinade.
+Be sure to shake or roll around to coat generously

-- Put the marinated ears of corn on the hot grill and reserve remaining marinade
+- Put the marinated ears of corn on the hot grill and reserve the remaining marinade

-- Rotate every 3-4 minutes making sure to cook on each side.
-Depending on your grill this should take 12-16 minutes
+- Rotate the corn on the cob every 3-4 minutes, making sure to cook on each side Depending on your grill this should take 12-16 minutes, but every grill is different, so this is just a guide

 - Brush the corn with additional marinade each time you turn it

-- Corn should be lightly charred but not burned
+- The corn should be lightly charred but not burned so keep an eye on it!

-- Remove from grill and sprinkle with chopped cilantro
+- Remove from the grill and sprinkle with the chopped cilantro (optional).
+If you aren’t a cilantro lover then chopped parsley is a good alternative

 Tips for perfect corn on the cob